mustygit/project01/README.md

 ## Purpose

-This is a beginner project to test some useful Git commands
+This is a beginner project to test some usefuls Git commands

 ## How To Contribute